Skeletonxf/easy-ml/README.md

 ## State of library

-This library is currently usable for simple linear algebra tasks like linear regression and for storing 2 dimensional data.
-This library also has support for forward and reverse automatic differentiation and can train simple feedforward neural networks.
-Currently there is no support for 3d or higher dimensional data, though matrices can be nested into each other.
-This library supports compilation to Web Assembly.
+Easy ML is currently usable for simple linear algebra tasks like linear regression.
+Easy ML also has support for storing and manipulating N dimensional data, which can form the basis of many classical machine learning tasks.
+There is also support for forward and reverse automatic differentiation which can be used to train simple feedforward neural networks.
+Easy ML supports compilation to Web Assembly.

 ## Level of abstraction